Chuni Goswami

 Subimal "Chuni" Goswami (15 January 1938 – 30 April 2020) was an Indian professional footballer and first-class cricketer.
 As footballer, he played as a striker or winger, captained both the Mohun Bagan club and the India national team.
+He is widely regarded as one of the greatest Asian players of all time.
 He also served as the Sheriff of Kolkata.
-Goswami scored nine goals in 30 international appearances.
+Goswami scored 12 goals in 37 international appearances.
 He was an Olympian, represented India national team at the 1960 Summer Olympics.
 He also led the team to achieve the gold medal at the 1962 Asian Games, and earn the runners-up position at the 1964 AFC Asian Cup.

 Playing for the India national team under coaching of Syed Abdul Rahim, Goswami was also a first class cricketer, playing Ranji Trophy for Bengal.
 He captained his team to the final of the tournament in 1971–72.
 On 15 January 2020, India Post issued a commemorative postage stamp in his honour.
 Goswami's autobiography Khelte Khelte was published in 1982.

 Personal life

 Born in Kishoreganj, Bengal Presidency, Goswami moved to Calcutta and settled there in his childhood.
 His elder brother Manik Goswami was also a footballer who played for George Telegraph.
-Goswami was married to Basanti and gave birth to their son, named Sudipto.
+Goswami was married to Basanti, who gave birth to their son.
+Goswami considered East Bengal legend Ahmed Khan as his idol.
+He also played tennis at the Calcutta South Club.

+Goswami was elected as the Sheriff of Kolkata in 2005.
+He was a member of the CC&FC, and felicitated by the club, which is one of the oldest sports club in the world, founded in the late 18th century.
+He also served as president of Calcutta Veterans Club.

 Football career

+Goswami began his playing career with the team of University of Calcutta and was appointed captain.
+He led them to win the All India Inter University Championships for the Sir Ashutosh Mukjerjee Trophy.
+In the final, he scored the match winner against University of Bombay.
+He later went on to represent Bengal in Santosh Trophy and was part of the 1956 title win with P. K. Banerjee's, against Mysore.
+Goswami also appeared in prestigious Merchant's Cup tournament, hosted by Calcutta Cricket and Football Club.

 Chuni Goswami holds the distinction of playing for a single club, Mohun Bagan, throughout his club career despite numerous offers from other clubs including one reported offer from Tottenham Hotspur.